Charge-transfer band

 Charge-transfer bands are a characteristic feature of the optical spectra of many compounds.
 These bands are typically more intense than d–d transitions.
 They typically exhibit solvatochromism, consistent with shifts of electron density that would be sensitive to solvation.

 CT absorptions bands are intense and often lie in the ultraviolet or visible portion of the spectrum.
 For coordination complexes, charge-transfer bands often exhibit molar absorptivities, ε, of about 50000 L mol−1 cm−1.
-By contrast ε values for d–d transitions are in the range of 20–200 L mol−1.
+By contrast ε values for d–d transitions are in the range of 20–200 L mol−1 cm−1.
 CT transitions are spin-allowed and Laporte-allowed.
 The weaker d–d transitions are potentially spin-allowed but always Laporte-forbidden.

 Charge-transfer bands of transition metal complexes result from shift of charge density between molecular orbitals (MO) that are predominantly metal in character and those that are predominantly ligand in character.
 If the transfer occurs from the MO with ligand-like character to the metal-like one, the transition is called a ligand-to-metal charge-transfer (LMCT).
 If the electronic charge shifts from the MO with metal-like character to the ligand-like one, the band is called a metal-to-ligand charge-transfer (MLCT).
 Thus, a MLCT results in oxidation of the metal center, whereas a LMCT results in the reduction of the metal center.